emilkaram/Self-Driving-Cars-extended-kalman-filter-c-Project-udacity--Term2--Project1/README.md

 In this project I utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Calculating the RMSE values as KPIs to measure performance.

-The project code is c++ and uses a Simulator to demonstarte the EKF.
+The project code is c++ and uses a Simulator to  demonstrate the EKF.

  I used either Linux for coding and run the simulator on Windows 10 using a port forward from the VM (Oracle VM virtualBox.